SALP Chapter 5

 "Lanthe!"

-Then she heard an unfamiliar voice.
+Then an unfamiliar voice called out.

 "Lanthe!"